AdaCore/learn/content/courses/advanced-ada/chapters/limited_types.rst

 Deriving from tagged limited private types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's look at an example of deriving from tagged limited private types:
+The rules for deriving from tagged limited private types are slightly different than ones we've seen in the previous section.
+Let's look at an example:

 .. code:: ada run_button project=Courses.Advanced_Ada.Limited_Types.Derived_Tagged_Limited_Private_Type
     :class: ada-expect-compile-error